YolandaCL/datasciencecoursera/ProgrammingAssignment3-HospitalQuality/README.md

 ##    outcome[, 11] <- as.numeric(outcome[, 11])
 ##    hist(outcome[, 11])
 ##
-##  2 - Finding the best hospital in a state
+##  2 - Finding the best hospital in a state : "best.R"
 ##
-##  3 - Ranking hospitals by outcome in a state
+##  3 - Ranking hospitals by outcome in a state : "rankhospital.R"
 ##
-##  4 - Ranking hospitals in all states
+##  4 - Ranking hospitals in all states : "rankall.R"